eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 Negative consequences:

-- Reduced transparency in some cases
+- Reduced transparency between the signal and subscribers

 ### Alternative

 The EDDIE framework historically used two different architectures to manage permission requests in the region connectors.
-The first appraoch was to use state machines to represent permission requests and manage changes.
+The first approach was to use state machines to represent permission requests and manage changes.
-This proved to be very inflexible, small features required changes at many different points in the code base, while not improving readability of the code.
+This proved to be very inflexible.
+Small features required changes at many different points in the code base, while not improving readability of the code.

 ## Database